Darren Hayes: 2011–2021: Secret Codes and Battleships and hiatus

-2022–present: Homosexual and Do You Remember? tour
+2022–present: Homosexual, tour and memoir

 On 26 January 2022, Hayes released the single, "Let's Try Being in Love".
 A music video for the song was released the same day, starring Hayes and featuring actor Scott Evans.
 The video was directed by Andrew Putschoegl.
 Referred to as a "queer anthem" by NME, in promotional interviews, Hayes explained "I've been married to Richard [Cullen] for almost 17 years, [and] I'm in this really comfortable place in my life.
 But at the same time at mid-life I'm grieving the fact I never got to celebrate who I really was at the period of my life where I was most famous.
 I look at this world we live in now where someone like Lil Nas X can push forward his true self, full of pride and self-love and have the chance to be loved for who he truly is [...]
 A lot of the time I was my most famous, I was deeply sad."
 Less than 24 hours of release, "Let's Try Being in Love" debuted at number 96 on the Official UK Singles Download Chart Top 100 and at number 98 on the Official UK Singles Sales Chart Top 100.
 The single also peaked at number 9 on the Australian Independent singles chart.
 "I wanted to show I love the feminine in me, be proud of the gay me.
 There's a dance scene that is so passionate, everything's alive and thriving and blooming.
 That's how I feel in general about music.
 And that's a hugely sharp contrast to how I felt 10 years ago."

 On 27 January 2022, Hayes announced he would be headlining the 2022 Sydney Gay and Lesbian Mardi Gras Parade and would be performing on 5 March 2022.
 Hayes performed "The Animal Song", "I Want You", "Affirmation" plus, live for the very first time, "Let's Try Being in Love".

 On 2 March 2022, Hayes announced the Do You Remember?
 Tour that would be performed in six Australian cities between January and February 2023 and would feature songs from his musical career as part of Savage Garden and as a solo artist.
 On 10 March 2022, Hayes released the single "Do You Remember?", following with the official video on 16 March 2022.
 In June 2022, Hayes released "Poison Blood", which details his life living with depression, and others affected by it.
 Hayes released the official "Poison Blood" music video on 26 June 2022, announcing UK Tour dates on the same day.
 A remix of "Let's Try Being in Love" was released on 15 July 2022, with production helmed by Louis La Roche.
 This was followed on 29 July by Roche's remix to "Do You Remember?".